-- Secured loans for property investment and development purposes - Deposit and transactional accounts for retail and corporate customers - Execution only services for private banking clients in securities and mutual funds, plus associated custody services
+- Secured loans for professional property investment and development purposes; - Deposit and transactional accounts for retail and corporate customers; and - Execution only services for private banking clients in securities and mutual funds, plus associated custody services.

-The Company's income is primarily derived from interest and fees earned on its lending and securities portfolio plus fees and commissions from securities and mutual fund transactions executed for customers.
+The Company's income is primarily derived from interest and fees earned on its lending and investment securities portfolio plus fees and commissions from securities and mutual fund transactions executed for customers.

-The majority of the Company's depositors and private banking customers are based in Greece, whilst the loan portfolio is predominantly formed of loans secured against property located in the London area.
-Our customers are typically high net worth individuals and our borrowers experienced in property investment.
+The majority of the Company's depositors and private banking customers are based in Greece, whilst the loan portfolio is predominantly formed of loans secured against properties located in the London area.
+Our customers are typically high net worth individuals and our borrowers are experienced in property investment.

-The Company is fully funded via customer deposits, share capital and retained reserves and, other than a £10m subordinated loan (2019: £10m), does not rely upon any funding from wholesale counterparties or the Parent Group.
+The Company is funded via customer deposits, share capital, retained reserves, a £10m subordinated loan (2020: £10m), and a £30m loan from the Parent (2020: nil).
+There is no other reliance upon any funding from wholesale counterparties or the Parent Group.